 The Appalachia Book Company is a non-profit publisher and literary event company dedicated to empowering the voices of central Appalachia.
 We seek to preserve and promote the rich literary history of our region and to discover and provide opportunities to emerging writers.
-We publish a quarterly chapbook series called Made in Appalachia along with special projects.
+We publish a chapbook series called Made in Appalachia along with special projects.

 We look for writers who hail from central Appalachia, the Appalachia subregion as defined by the Appalachian Regional Commission.
 This subregion includes parts of eastern Kentucky, southern West Virginia, southwestern Virginia, and eastern Tennessee.
 The area is remote, mountainous, and traditionally associated with the coal mining industry.